iancarv/FBHackathon/README.md

 This dataset is a list of 200,000 user behaviors, with columns: user-id, game-title, behavior-name and play_time..
 The behaviors are divided into 'purchase' and 'play', which indicates if the record constitutes to a purchase receipt or user interaction with the game.
 The play_time feature indicates the degree to which the behavior was performed - in the case of 'purchase' the value is always 1, and in the case of 'play' the value represents the number of hours the user has played the game.
 There are total 12393 unique user ids and 5155 games.
 On average Steam purchases 10 games and plays each games at least 48 hours.

+## Model

+We mapped the data to a joint latent factor space of dimensionality d*n, such that the user-item interactions are modeled as inner products in the space.
+Each user is associated with a vector pu Rd and each item is associated with a vector qiRn.
+For a given game i, the elements of qi measure the extent to which a game was played by users pu.
+Similarly, for a given user u, the elements of pu measure the extent of interest the user has in the game (in this case we have a binary value: 1 for purchase, 0 for not purchased).
+The resulting dot product qiTpu captures the interaction between the user u and the game i.
+We get an approximation of the user u’s rating of a game i which is denoted by: r^ui= qiTpu (1)

+The model closely represents Singular Value Decomposition.
+At a high level, SVD is an algorithm that decomposes a matrix M into into two unitary matrices (U and Vt) and a diagonal matrix S: M=USVT (2) where M is user-game purchases matrix, U is the basis matrix, S is the diagonal matrix of singular values (essentially weights), and VT is the “features” matrix.
+U represents how much users “like” each feature and VT represents how relevant each game is to the user.
+A sparsification technique is then applied to approximate the rank of matrix M, namely the authors utilized thresholding by parameter “k” on the diagonal matrix S to remove not-meaningful representations.
+Furthermore the authors tuned the parameter “k” to increase or decrease the number of r user-havioral groups.
+Then authors recomposed M utilizing equation (2) to obtain final recommendation matrix R.

 ## System components - Implementation Details

 1. Messenger Bot: